Thinking of starting up in business?

 Find out more

-If you have been out of work and on benefits for at least six months, you may qualify for financial help and a business mentor.
+If you have been out of work and on benefits for at least six months, you might qualify for financial help and a business mentor.